 I learnt that management and leadership are two different things and that we mix them up.
 Management is focused on bottom-line outcomes, measurement and efficiencies, which are often losing fit for purpose.
 Most new managers think that becoming a manager is a “graduation.”
 The truth is, it’s the reverse.

 I learnt that as a manager, to be a good communicator, you need to be a good listener.
 As a manager, you have to allow time for others to speak. as a manager, you need to clearly understand the organization’s vision and share it with the team in a way that motivates them.
 The manager keeps the team up-to-date on what’s happening in the organization.

 I learnt that the best managers in software technology are the ones who have high technical skills, you definitely shouldn’t be the best technical person in the team, you should be the one facilitating the growth of that technical talent.

 A leader works for their employees and has to understand what the employees want at a deep level.
 A leader has to constantly adapt to employees’ needs and what they want from the organization.

-I leant that most managers are not well suited to manage people, look at yourself only because you are slick in your communication and to manage internal politics to position yourself, does not mean you will be a good manager.
+I leant that most managers are not well suited to managing people, look at yourself only because you are slick in your communication and managing internal politics to position yourself does not mean you will be a good manager.